awslabs/amazon-s3-find-and-forget/docs/COST_OVERVIEW.md

 This model minimises costs when you're not actively using the solution, and allows the solution to scale while only paying for what you use.

-For typical usage, the greatest proportion of what you pay will be for use of Amazon Athena, Amazon S3 and AWS Fargate.
+The sample VPC provided in this solution makes use of VPC Endpoints, which have an hourly cost as well as data transfer cost.
+All the other costs depend on the usage of the API, and for typical usage, the greatest proportion of what you pay will be for use of Amazon Athena, Amazon S3 and AWS Fargate.

 ### AWS Fargate